trec-lateral-reading/trec-lateral-reading.github.io/content/_index.md

 **Please follow our Twitter account [@TREC_LR](https://twitter.com/TREC_LR) or join our Slack channel [#lateral-reading-2024](https://trectalk.slack.com/archives/C065QFMRNBY) for important announcements and discussions.**

+**Important Update**: Due to the delay in hiring assessors at NIST, we are extending the deadline for Task 1 to **July 26**.
+Instead of having assessors produce questions for Task 2, we will pool questions from Task 1 submissions, which will be released in early August.
+The deadline for Task 2 might also be extended accordingly.
+Please stay tuned for updates.

 ## Overview

 Welcome to the TREC 2024 Lateral Reading Track.